golang-design/under-the-hood/content/5-mem/component.md

-	local_largefree  uintptr                  // bytes freed for large objects (>maxsmallsize) local_nlargefree uintptr                  // number of frees for large objects (>maxsmallsize) local_nsmallfree [_NumSizeClasses]uintptr // number of frees for small objects (<=maxsmallsize) }
+	local_largefree  uintptr                  // bytes freed for large objects (>maxsmallsize) local_nlargefree uintptr                  // number of frees for large objects (>maxsmallsize) local_nsmallfree [_NumSizeClasses]uintptr // number of frees for small objects (<=maxsmallsize)

+	// flushGen indicates the sweepgen during which this mcache
+	// was last flushed.
+If flushGen != mheap_.sweepgen, the spans
+	// in this mcache are stale and need to the flushed so they
+	// can be swept.
+This is done in acquirep. flushGen uint32
+}
 ```